Heritage Tree Details

 Metasequoia glyptostroboides

 Although it is now known that Dawn Redwoods graced the landscape of the world’s northern temperate regions during the time of the dinosaurs (Late Cretateous), fossils of this species were first discovered in 1941 in Japan.
 At that time the tree was believed to have been long extinct.
-But in 1944, live trees were …
+But in 1944, live trees were found in a remote valley in central China.
+Fossils have since been discovered in the …

 Read More